genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ```

 :::tip
 This will take the last built distribution and does not run a project build as part of the task.
-Make sure you have done it like [described previously](/getting-started/developer-training/training-content-day1/#4-prepare-the-server-and-build).
+Make sure you have done it exactly as [described previously](/getting-started/developer-training/training-content-day1/#4-prepare-the-server-and-build).
 :::